maahibatra/Better-Minecarts/README.md

 This minecraft mod links up minecarts to form a train-like system.

 THIS IS STILL IN DEVELOPMENT AND KINDA BROKEN IN SOME WAYS!!
-It is still a bit wonky when minecarts are pushed by player and go around a corner slowly :( Other than that should work on corners!

 ## How To Use